Prerequisites

 Add the Mem0 marketplace:

-- Restart Codex, open the Plugin Directory, browse the Mem0 Plugins marketplace, and install Mem0.
+Or, in the app: restart Codex, open the Plugin Directory, browse the Mem0 Plugins marketplace, and install Mem0.

-mem0 MCP server, so adding both will create a duplicate registration.Option B — Direct MCP
+mem0 MCP server, so adding both will create a duplicate registration.Option B: Direct MCP

 MEM0_API_KEY is exported in the shell you launch Codex from, then restart Codex.